-YHA would like to see a re-appraisal of the WelTag system, which is biased towards road transport, and not to walking and cycling and also to rail and light rail transport.
+Railfuture would like to see a re-appraisal of the WelTag system, which is biased towards road transport and not to rail including light rail transport and also to walking and cycling.
 We cannot understand why road schemes with a low BCR are given priority over other transport schemes with a much higher BCR.
-WelTAG disadvantages schemes that promote physical activity including recreational walking and cycling although improved health and well-being can be included as a benefit.
+WelTAG disadvantages schemes that promote integrated transport and provide for physical activity including recreational walking and cycling and improved health and well-being can be included as a benefit.
 The provision for tourism and its economic benefits should not be underestimated especially the all Wales Coastal path and associated link paths which are still to be developed.
+There are good rail links to many parts of the Coastal Path with over 20 stations in Wales adjacent to the path.